micmejia/bible-dump/AMPC/Luke/Luke 4.md

-And He began to speak to them: Today this Scripture has been fulfilled [^m]while you are present _and_ hearing.
+And He began to speak to them: Today this Scripture has been fulfilled while you are present _and_ hearing.